What is prostate cancer?

 The grade

-Your doctor decides the grade by how the prostate cancer cells (from your biopsy) look under the microscope.
-This tells them how quickly the cancer might grow or spread.
-Doctors use a combination of 2 systems to grade prostate cancer:
+A doctor decides the grade of the cancer by how the cancer cells look under the microscope.
+This gives an idea of how quickly the cancer might grow or spread.
+Grade Groups are a system to describe the grade of a prostate cancer.
+They are based on the Gleason score.

 Risk group